DIPSAS/emetra/README.md

 To determine what it means to be "well documented", these guidelines should be kept in mind:

 * The purpose of a unit itself should be documented.
-* References to principles, implementation patterns etc. should be included.
+* References (and hyperlinks) to design principles, implementation patterns etc. should be included if relevant.
-* Use XML documentation, but keep your focus in the interface section of a unit.
+* Use XML documentation, but keep most of the documentation in the interface section of a unit.
 * Document all methods and properties accessible from outside a class.
-	* This means that propery accessors should not be documented individually, only the properties themselves.
+* Do not document propery accessors should individually, only the properties themselves.
-* Use standard documentation style in implementation section:
+* Use standard (simplified) documentation style in implementation section:
 	* `// Single line comment`
 	* `/* Multiline comment */`
 * The documentation in the interface section should be done with a tool that supports references.